Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Methods

-which is essentially a mixture model representing the {$\mathbf{x}_i$}.
-The hyperparameter $\gamma \in [0.5, 1)$ determines, how much the empirical distribution over {$\mathbf{x}_{i}$} is smoothed out.
-We set $\gamma = 0.95$ following the setting from \cite{breuleux2010unlearning}.
-The two exponents denote identity functions that compare an individual test to a generated sample and count the identical and different pixels respectively.
-Intuitively, the ISL penalizes each test sample that is far from the generated samples.
+The two exponents denote identity functions that compare an individual test to a generated sample and count the identical and different pixels, respectively.
+Intuitively, the ISL penalizes each test sample far from any generated sample.

-In \cref{fig:mnist}g, we plot $\mathrm{log}\mathcal{P}(\mathbf{y})$ averaged over all test samples versus the number of samples.
-This time course reveals how many main modes of the target distribution are covered and how fast.
-Note that the ISL does not necessarily evaluate how diverse the network output is, but rather how well the test set is covered -- repetitive samples would yield a high ISL when compared to a not very diverse test set.
+In \cref{fig:mnist}f, we plot $\mathrm{log}\mathcal{P}(\mathbf{y})$ averaged over all test samples versus the number of samples.
+This time course reveals how many main modes of the target distribution are well covered and how fast.
+Note that the ISL does not necessarily evaluate how diverse the network output is, but rather how well the test set is covered -- repetitive samples would yield a high ISL compared to a not very diverse test set.

-An upper bound of the ISL for our experiment is given by the output of an optimal sampler (OPT) and the lower bound by the product of marginals (POM) (see \cref{fig:mnist}g).
-The optimal sampler draws randomly, without replacement, from a pool of $10^5$ images that were generated with Adaptive Simulated Tempering (AST) \citep{Salakhutdinov2010}, a complex algorithm that is constructed for optimal mixing properties.
-The product-of-marginals sampler generates examples by independently sampling each vector component from its respective intensity distribution over the training set.
-Hence, the marginal probability distribution for each component is preserved and correlations between components, i.e., the overall structure, discarded.
+For orientation, we show the ISL curves for the optimal sampler (OPT) and the product of marginals (POM) (see \cref{fig:mnist}f).
+The optimal sampler draws randomly, without replacement, from a pool of $10^5$ images that were generated with Adaptive Simulated Tempering (AST) \cite{Salakhutdinov2010}, a complex algorithm that is constructed for optimal mixing properties.
+The POM sampler generates examples by independently sampling each vector component from its respective intensity distribution over the training set.
+Hence, the marginal probability distribution for each component is preserved, and correlations between components, i.e., the overall structure, are discarded.
+Note that since these off-class samples overlap significantly with all image classes, they can be associated with higher ISL values than a series of samples from a single mode.

-One known drawback of the ISL is that it does not represent an accurate reflection of human perceptual judgment of image quality \citep{borji2019pros}.
-Therefore, we additionally checkrf the sampling quality by eye, and evaluated the activation probability of the visible layer as shown in \cref{fig:mnist}c,d.
-Based on this, we picked a point on the $\fosc=0.5\,\text{Hz}$ plane with an intermediate ISL value for display in \cref{fig:mnist}c-f.
+One known drawback of the ISL is that it does not represent an accurate reflection of a human's perceptual judgment of image quality \cite{borji2019pros}.
+Therefore, we additionally checked the sampling quality by eye and evaluated the activation probability of the visible layer as shown in \cref{fig:mnist}a and \labelcref{fig:mnist}b.
+Based on this, we picked a point on the $\fosc=0.5\,\text{Hz}$ plane with an intermediate ISL value for display in \cref{fig:mnist}a, \labelcref{fig:mnist}b, \labelcref{fig:mnist}e and \labelcref{fig:mnist}f.